SandyGlantz/BiteofEastCounty/README.md

 :white_check_mark: Get some copy from the client to replace my "something goes here about a band" types of copy.

 :black_square_button: Research GA set-up (transfer from old site owner?)
+--> opted to not do this due to GDPR compliancy needs (without GA, we didn't need to have anything on the site).
+On the list for next year.

 :white_check_mark: Make event Chairperson an Admin for the site in addition to myself